Mark Chapter Seven

 Mark 7:27-30

-'First let the children eat all they want,' he told her, 'for it is not right to take the children's bread and toss it to their dogs.'
-'Yes, Lord,' she replied, 'but even the dogs under the table eat the children's crumbs.'
-Then he told her, 'For such a reply, you may go; the demon has left your daughter.'
-She went home and found her child lying on the bed, and the demon gone.
+He said, "Let the children be fed first, for it is not right to take the children's food and toss it to their pet dogs."
+She answered him, "That is true, sir; but even the dogs under the table eat the children's leftovers."
+Then he said to her, "For such an answer you may go on home; the demon has left your daughter."
+She went back home and found the child lying on the couch, the demon gone.

 We see an interesting conversation between Jesus and this woman.
 He basically tells her that He has come for the Jews.
 Her answer is that He does not have to take away from them to meet her need as well.
 She saw the fact that Jesus came for all men and He commended her for it and drove the demon from her daughter.
 We notice that it only required a "crumb" of faith for it to be done and must ask ourselves if we have even a "crumb" ourselves.